-In any given year, as many as 200 scientific researchers are permitted to use study sites in Yellowstone National Park, and many more conduct research at the park's Heritage and Research Center (HRC).
+In any given year, as many as 200 Principal Investigators are permitted to use study sites in Yellowstone National Park, and many more conduct research at the park's Heritage and Research Center (HRC).
 Research conducted at the HRC facility does not require a permit.
-However, all other types of research done in the park, including that performed by National Park Service employees, are subject to the park's research permitting policy, and do require a permit.
+However, most other types of research done in the park are subject to the park's research permitting policy, and do require a permit.
 The park's Research Permit Office, located in the Yellowstone Center for Resources, is responsible for issuing and tracking research permits, and provides support to permitted researchers in the park.
 Each permit application undergoes a formal, standard process for research permit review and issuance.

-Please contact the Research Permit Office at (307) 344-2239 prior to submitting a proposal so that your project can be discussed personally and you can get an early start on the permitting process.
+Please contact the Research Permit Office at (307) 344-2239 or at e-mail us prior to submitting a proposal so that your project can be discussed personally and you can get an early start on the permitting process.

 The following index will help guide you through this web site and the permitting process for Yellowstone National Park.